 I picked up a couple of heads of celery on yellow sticker this week.
 I wanted to make something main coursey with at least one of them.
-I had a little google and looked at Pinterest and came up with this vegan celery, swede and chickpea bake.
+I had a little google and looked at Pinterest and came up with this vegan vegetable bake using celery, swede and chickpeas.

 After cooking for half an hour to make the vegetables really soft, they were drained, then I added a big dollop of miso and some creamed coconut.
-Then topped it with a giant spring onion and parsley from the garden and some breadcrumbs.
-Mixed in some olive oil and baked until crispy
+Add a little of the cooking water if the mix doesn’t look nicely moist.
+Then I topped it with a giant spring onion and parsley from the garden and some breadcrumbs.
+Mixed in some olive oil and baked until crispy.

 It was gorgeous!